SuperOfficeDocs/superoffice-docs/docs/apps/custom.md

 # This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

 # Mandatory fields.
-title: custom       # (Required) Very important for SEO.
+title: custom_app       # (Required) Very important for SEO.
 Intent in a unique string of 43-59 chars including spaces.
 description: About custom apps for SuperOffice CRM Online # (Required) Important for SEO.
 Recommended character length is 115-145 characters including spaces.
 author: {github-id}             # Your GitHub alias.
-keywords:
+keywords: private app
 so.topic: concept          # article, howto, reference, concept, guide

 # Optional fields.
 Don't forget to remove # if you need a field.
 so.envir: cloud               # cloud or onsite
-# so.client:                    # online, web, win, pocket, or mobile
+so.client: online             # online, web, win, pocket, or mobile
 ---

-# About custom apps for SuperOffice CRM Online
+# Custom apps for SuperOffice CRM Online

 Custom applications are one-off customizations for your company or a customer's company only.
 These are not available in the SuperOffice App Store.

-A custom [application][1] can be the solution when your needs as a SuperOffice CRM Online customer are not met using either:
+A custom application can be the solution when your needs as a SuperOffice CRM Online customer are not met using either:

 * the standard configurations available in SuperOffice Settings and maintenance, or
 * a standard application available in the App Store